MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-ag.md

 Create the probe as follows:

-1. In the load balancer settings in the portal, they create a health probe: **SQLAlwaysOnEndPointProbe**.
+1. In the load balancer settings in the portal, create a health probe: **SQLAlwaysOnEndPointProbe**.
-1. They set the probe to monitor VMs on TCP port 59999.
+1. Set the probe to monitor VMs on TCP port 59999.
-1. They set an interval of 5 seconds between probes, and a threshold of 2.
+1. Set an interval of 5 seconds between probes, and a threshold of 2.
 If two probes fail, the VM will be considered unhealthy.

     ![Screenshot that shows the Add health probe screen.](./media/contoso-migration-rehost-vm-sql-ag/nlb-probe.png)